The JHRM editorial process is strictly followed and carried out in the steps as follows:

 6. Proofreading and manuscript editing: In the case of a positive editors ‘opinion on the manuscript publishing, the manuscript is subjected to language proofreading (English language quality control), the formal edit check, the text scope and compliance with the contribution template, as well as checking the adequacy of the bibliographic references (Click to see the instructions).
 The operational collaboration with the author(s) of the article is until the final manuscript is approved by the responsible editor (Executive Editor).

-7. Publication: The final article form is then approved and published on the JHRM website in open access form.
+7. Publication: The final article form is approved and published on the JHRM website in open access form (after signing the Publishing Agreement).